linkerd/linkerd2/STEERING.md

 The Steering Committee comprises at most 7 people.
 To be eligible for membership in the Steering Committee, you must:

-1. Be responsible for a production Linkerd deployment of non-trivial size
+1. Have been responsible for a production Linkerd deployment of non-trivial size within the past two years.
 2. Be willing and able to attend regularly-scheduled Steering Committee meetings
 3. Abide by Linkerd's Code of Conduct.